DenialAdams/libstx/README.md

 true for all functions so long as they don't modify the stx memory buffer with functions such as _malloc_() or _realloc_().

+#### #3.
+Great utf8 support.
+utf8 characters can be inserted into a string by using their utf32 encoding, and a function for calculating the number of utf8 characters in a string is provided.
+A standalone function called stxutf8f32 is also provided to convert a to convert a utf32 encoding to a utf8 encoding in such a way that isn't dependent on any of the data structures provided by libstx (i.e. converts a uint32_t to a char *).

 ## How to Install

 Before installing, the file named "config.mk" should be edited to fit the